sqlxpert/lights-off-aws/README.md

 [lights_off_aws_prereq.yaml](/cloudformation/lights_off_aws_prereq.yaml?raw=true)
 .
-Next, when you create the `LightsOff` stack from [lights_off_aws.yaml](/cloudformation/lights_off_aws.yaml?raw=true) , scroll up to the Permissions section and set IAM role - optional to `LightsOffPrereq-DeploymentRole` .
+Next, when you create the `LightsOff` stack from [lights_off_aws.yaml](/cloudformation/lights_off_aws.yaml?raw=true) , scroll to the Permissions section and set IAM role - optional to `LightsOffPrereq-DeploymentRole` .
 If your own privileges are limited, you might need permission to pass the deployment role to CloudFormation.
 See the `LightsOffPrereq-SampleDeploymentRolePassRolePol` IAM policy for an example.

 ### Multi-Region